Thomas has been an online writer for over seven years. His articles often focus on bathroom repair and maintenance.

-Like every bath - or in fact bathroom cleaning in general - stone baths benefit from routine care in order for them to remain in good condition.
-This hub takes you through how you should clean your stone bath on a regular occurrence, and what to do in the event of scratches or other damage.
+Like every bath, stone baths require routine care in order for them to remain in good condition.
+This article takes you through how you should clean your stone bath regularly and what to do in the event of scratches or other damage.

-It doesn't take a lot of effort and won't cost you much, so there's no real excuse for not knowing how to properly maintain your stone bath after reading this Hub Page.
+It doesn't take much effort and won't cost you much, so there's no real excuse for not maintaining your stone bath properly.

-It is vital that you you rinse and dry the surface of the bath using a towel after each use.
-This is to prevent mineral or soap scum accumulating on the surface of the stone bath, leaving it unsightly and possibly discolouring the stone.
+It is vital that you rinse and dry the bath's surface using a towel after each use.
+This is to prevent mineral or soap scum from accumulating on the surface of the stone bath, leaving it unsightly and possibly discolouring the stone.

-When it comes to cleaning the bath soapy water, ammonia-based cleaners (make sure you avoid using window cleaners) or solid surface cleaners will be all you need to remove the majority of dirt and residue from all types of stone finishes.
-If the residue is still stubbornly clinging to its new home then a stronger cleaner needs to be used.
+When it comes to cleaning the bath, soapy water, ammonia-based cleaners (make sure you avoid using window cleaners), or solid surface cleaners will be all you need to remove the majority of dirt and residue from all types of stone finishes.
+If the residue is still stubbornly clinging to its new home, a stronger cleaner needs to be used.

-The type of surface your stone bath has is important because regular cleaning may result in the level of gloss on the surface rasing overtime.
-So while there are commonly threee types of finishes available—matt, semi-glossy and glossy—your bath will most likely not retain its original finish over a long period.
+The type of surface your stone bath has is important because regular cleaning may result in gloss on the surface rising over time.
+So, while there are three common types of finishes available—matt, semi-glossy, and glossy—your bath will most likely not retain its original finish over a long period.

 The frequency with which you clean stone baths also depends on what colour or hue your bath is.
-Some colours may require more frequent cleaning to maintain their original natural beauty.
-For example, a bath that is a darker colour has a tendency to make fine scratches more visible on the surface so cleaning will unfortunately be more frequent than if you had a bath with a lighter colour.
-Eventually using and cleaning your bath will lead to it acquirring a patina that will change the apperance of the baths original finish.
+Some colours may require more frequent cleaning to maintain their natural beauty.
+For example, a darker colour bath tends to show fine, surface scratches more visibly, so cleaning will, unfortunately, be more frequent than if you had a bath with a lighter colour.
+Eventually, using and cleaning your bath will lead to acquiring a patina that will change the appearance of the bath's original finish.
 Restoring this original finish can be done by following the instructions below.

-That new smooth and extremely clean looking stone bath you just bought unfortunately isn't going to stay perfect forever.
-Overtime you will begin to notice that the surface of the stone bath will look blotchy, which is obviously at odds with the smooth surface of the rest of the bath.
+That new smooth and extremely clean-looking stone bath you just bought isn't going to stay perfect forever, unfortunately.
+Over time, you will begin to notice that the surface of the stone bath will look blotchy, which is obviously at odds with the smooth surface of the rest of the bath.
 This appearance is caused by hard water being left to dry on the surface, which causes a buildup of minerals and film that isn't exactly attractive.
-Thankfully removing this film is pretty simple, and all you need to do is follow these basic steps:
+Thankfully removing this film is pretty simple.

-- Pour the cleanser on to your sponge or cloth and proceed to rub over the affected blotchy area with small circular motions.
-You need to do this starting from the front and all the way to the back, before moving on to doing the same thing side to side.
-While you're doing this you need to make sure you are overlapping the circles until you have covered the entire area.
+- Pour the cleaner onto your sponge or cloth and rub over the affected blotchy area with small circular motions.
+You need to do this starting from the front and all the way to the back before moving on to doing the same thing side to side.
+While you're doing this, you need to make sure you overlap the circles until you have covered the entire area.

 - Get some clean water and thoroughly rinse the surface.
 Remember to wipe the entire surface completely dry when you're done, as you don't want the same thing happening again!

-- If the blotchiness remains you need to repeat the first three steps.
-This time around it will require more pressure to be applied on your choice of cleaning material so you're really trying to work that blotchiness out!
+- If the blotchiness remains, you need to repeat the first three steps.
+This time around, it will require more pressure to be applied to your choice of cleaning material, so you're really trying to work that blotchiness out!

 - Make sure that the entire scratch is removed.

-Typically you can repair stone in the event it becomes damaged, but to make sure the bath doesn't suffer any permanent damage you should avoid getting strong chemicals on your stone bath.
-This includes products such as paint removers, oven cleaners (why you would have this in the bathroom is anyone's guess) etc. In the unlikely event that a spill does occur immediately flush the surface with clean water to make sure the chemical is completely removed.
+Typically you can repair stone in the event it becomes damaged, but to make sure the bath doesn't suffer any permanent damage, you should avoid getting strong chemicals on your stone bath.
+This includes products such as paint removers, oven cleaners (why you would have this in the bathroom is anyone's guess), etc. In the event that a spill does occur, immediately flush the surface with clean water to make sure the chemical is completely removed.